 There is growing concern among health officials regarding the health hazards posed by non ionizing Electromagnetic Radiation emissions (EMR) generated by various electrical devices.

-EMR radiation (Electromagnetic radiation) is also sometimes referred to as EMF, which stands for Electromagnetic Field.
+EMR radiation (Electromagnetic radiation) is also sometimes referred to as EMF, which stands for Electromagnetic Field or Frequencies.
 EMR and EMF are the same thing and this article will simply use EMR.
 EMR has been linked to various health issues, including cancer, infertility, sleep disorders, and developmental problems, and others.

 Here’s how EMR works.
 First a little background on electromagnetic radiation in general: